of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 Each Director entitled to vote at any Board of Directors meeting shall be given, in person, by mail, by facsimile or by e-mail, written or printed notice of the purpose or purposes and the time and place of every regular and special meeting of the Board of Directors.
 If mailed, notice shall be sent to each Director at her or his address set forth in the Corporation's records.
 Except as provided by New York law, such notice shall be mailed or e-mailed not less than ten (10) days before the meeting nor more than fifty (50) days prior to the meeting.
 A Director may waive the notice of meeting by attendance, either in person or by proxy at the meeting, or by so stating in writing, either before or after such meeting.
 Attendance at a meeting for the expressed purpose of objecting that the meeting was not lawfully called or convened shall not, however, constitute a waiver of notice if such objection is made at the beginning of the meeting.
 When a meeting is adjourned to another time or place, notice need not be given of the adjourned meeting if the time and place thereof are announced at the meeting at which the adjournment is taken.
 At the adjourned meeting the Corporation may transact any business which might have been transacted at the original meeting.
 If the adjournment is for more than sixty (60) days, or if after the adjournment a new date is fixed for the adjourned meeting, a notice of the adjourned meeting shall be given to each Director entitled to vote at the meeting.

-The Board shall constitute a quorum for the transaction of business or of any specified item of business as follows: in the case of a Board of fifteen (15) Directors or fewer the quorum shall be at least one-half (1/2) of the entire number of Directors.
-In the case of a Board of more than fifteen (15) Directors the quorum shall be at least five (5) Directors plus one additional Director for every ten (10) Directors (or fraction thereof) in excess of fifteen (15).
+The Board shall constitute a quorum for the transaction of business or of any specified item of business.
+The quorum shall be at least one-half (1/2) of the entire number of Directors or at least 5 members if 10 or more directors.

 Section 3.6: Voting Rights; Manner of Acting

-Except as herein provided, each Director shall be entitled to one vote.
+Except as herein provided, each Director, regardless of whether the Director is an individual member or representative of an organization, shall be entitled to one vote.
 The vote of a majority of the Directors present at the time of the vote, if a quorum is present at such time, shall be sufficient to be the act of the Board.

 Any one or more Members of the Board or any committee thereof may participate in a meeting of such Board or committee by means of a conference telephone or similar communications equipment allowing all persons participating in the meeting to hear each other at the same time.
 Participation by such means shall constitute presence in person at a meeting.
 Any meeting by electronic communication of executive Board Members being not less than the quorum shall be deemed to constitute a meeting of the board.